The Advantages of Renting to Section 8 Tenants

 If you decide to make your property Section 8 friendly, a second advantage to consider is the unique marketing opportunities available to you.
 There are marketing opportunities both online and in person.

 - Online: If you choose to advertise your rental online, not only can you advertise the property on traditional sites such as Trulia and Craigslist, but Section 8 has a website that is dedicated specifically to Section 8 tenants.
 It is called Socialserve.com.
 You must first register online or by phone.
 Once registered, you are free to post any Section 8 friendly listings you have on the site.
-This is a great resource as it allows you to specifically target the Section 8 market.
+It is a great resource as it allows you to target the Section 8 market specifically.
 You should also check with your local Public Housing Authority.
 Many local offices have their own online sites where you can also list your rental.